 Visualizing walking and biking infrastructure needs to advocate for equity-focused transportation investments.

-Auto-centric city design in the United States has historically limited Black residents' access to transportation and vital necessities as well as severely curtailed their civic engagement.
+Auto-centric city design in the United States has historically limited Black residents' access to transportation and vital necessities and has severely curtailed their civic engagement.
 Black families in Columbia, Missouri, for instance, are less likely to own cars and twice as likely to walk or bike to work than the average city resident.
-And Columbia, like many US cities, currently has no monitoring system for transportation equity issues such as walking and biking safety or for infrastructure issues such as buckled sidewalks and incomplete bike lanes.
-This lack of tracking also means that the city has no way of examining infrastructure gaps for underserved populations, which means the government cannot prioritize investments.
+And Columbia, like many US cities, currently has no system for monitoring transportation equity issues such as walking and biking safety or infrastructure issues such as buckled sidewalks and incomplete bike lanes.
+This lack of tracking also means the city has no way of examining infrastructure gaps for underserved populations, which means the government cannot prioritize investments.

-The data visualization will allow Local Motion and leaders in Columbia’s Vision Zero priority neighborhoods to communicate transportation inequities to the Columbia city government.
-This information will help shape the use of future capital improvement program tax funds to target structural racism in transportation and allow residents to advocate for biking and walking safety and transportation infrastructure needs.
+The data visualization will allow Local Motion and leaders in Columbia’s Vision Zero priority neighborhoods to communicate transportation inequities to the Columbia city government as well as other state and local agencies.
+Their work identifies needs for safer biking and walking and upgraded transportation infrastructure and informs the use of future tax funds for municipal capital improvement projects to target structural racism in transportation.